kmizu/jsonda/README.md

 import com.github.kmizu.jsonda.dsl.PlayJsonDSL._

 val person = %{
-  'name :- "Kota Mizushima"
+  "name" :- "Kota Mizushima"
-  'age :- 33
+  "age" :- 33
 }
 ```

 The type of person is `play.api.libs.json.JsValue`.
-If you are familiar with [play-json](https://www.playframework.com/documentation/2.6.x/ScalaJson)
+If you are familiar with [play-json](https://www.playframework.com/documentation/2.7.x/ScalaJson)
 you can easily manipulate JSON objects.

 Nested JSON can be written easily as the followings: